nmshd/documentation/_docs_explore/64-request-items.md

 ## ReadAttributeRequestItem {#readattributerequestitem}

-If you want to query an identity's Attributes this is done with the ReadAttributeRequestItem.
+If you want to query an Identity's Attributes this is done with the ReadAttributeRequestItem.

-To query peer Attributes (owner = peer) which are not known to the sender, an Identity uses the ReadAttributeRequestItem.
+To query Attributes which are not known to the sender, an Identity uses the ReadAttributeRequestItem.

 ### Examples {#readattributerequestitem-examples}